Beenetic-Studios/BeeneticToolkit/Documentation/Random/IRandomNumberGenerator.NextNormal(double,double).md

 ## IRandomNumberGenerator.NextNormal(double, double) Method

-Returns a random double that follows a Normal (normal) distribution with the specified mean and standard deviation.
+Returns a random double that follows a normal distribution with the specified mean and standard deviation.

 ```csharp
 double NextNormal(double mean, double stdDev);